kubestellar/kubeflex/docs/users.md

 kflex create cp1 -p hello --set version=0.1.0 --set message=hello
 ```

-## Initial Context
+## Hosting Context

 The KubeFlex CLI (kflex) relies on the extensions field in the kubeconfig
-file to store the initial context of the hosting cluster.
+file to store the name of the context that `kflex init` created for accessing the hosting cluster.
 This context is
 needed for kflex to switch back to the hosting cluster when performing
-lifecycle operations.
+lifecycle operations and, in some cases, to lookup information about a given control plane.

 If the extensions field is deleted or overwritten by other apps, you
 need to restore it manually in the kubeconfig file.
 Otherwise, kflex